kidem42/llm_gsheets/README.md

 ### Alternative: Using Response Generator

-For users who prefer a more structured approach, you can use the built-in Response Generator interface:

-1. Click on "LLM Menu > Response generation"
-2. Fill in the following cells in your sheet:
-   - I3: Input text to process
-   - K3: System prompt/instructions
-   - L3: (Optional) User prompt structure with XML tags
-   - M3: (Optional) Assistant's response start text
-   - N3: (Optional) Stop sequences (comma-separated or JSON array)
-   - O3: (Optional) Model name (default: claude-3-7-sonnet-20250219)
-   - P3: (Optional) Max tokens (default: 1024)
-   - Q3: (Optional) Temperature (default: 0)

-3. The generated response will appear in cell I23

-This method is particularly useful when:
-- You need to process multiple inputs in sequence
-- You want to keep a record of your prompts and responses
-- You prefer a visual interface over formula syntax
-Alternative: Using Response Generator
-For users who prefer a more structured approach, you can use the built-in Response Generator interface:

 1. Click on "LLM Menu > Response generation"
 2. Fill in the following cells in your sheet: